jeanregisser/mediaremotetv-protocol/pairing/README.md

 `pairingData` contains [TLV8](https://en.wikipedia.org/wiki/Type-length-value) encoded data.

+## Differences Compared to HomeKit

+When deriving new encryption keys, use the following HKDF-parameters:

+* Salt: MediaRemote-Salt
+* Data: MediaRemote-Write-Encryption-Key

+When deriving new decryption keys, use the following HKDF-parameters:

+* Salt: MediaRemote-Salt
+* Data: MediaRemote-Read-Encryption-Key

 ## Pairing with a New Apple TV {#new}

 > **CLIENT -> SERVER**

 ```txt
 type: CRYPTO_PAIRING_MESSAGE
 priority: 0